Our Partnership with -

 A Place to Call Home

 We believe that to build a successful future, everyone needs a safe place to call home.
-Through our partnership, we’ve helped over 440 young people to overcome some of the enormous financial barriers to living independently like rental deposits, the first month’s rent, or household essentials and furniture.
+Through our partnership, we’ve helped over 557 young people to overcome some of the enormous financial barriers to living independently like rental deposits, the first month’s rent, or household essentials and furniture.
 We’ve also provided young people with the personalised, practical help they need to find their new home and manage their tenancy.
-Together, we’re helping homeless young people build a brighter future.
+Together, we’ve helped homeless young people build a brighter future.

-We’ve been supporting them by raising vital funds for the last three years, and will continue to support them through into 2021 by the legacy of our Housing Fund.
+We’ve been supporting them by raising vital funds for the last three years, and the legacy of our partnership will continue to support more young people into a home in 2021, through EYH’s Housing Fund.

 Carrie and Alice’s story*